Aging and society: Successful ageing

 The concept of successful ageing can be traced back to the 1950s and was popularised in the 1980s.
 Previous research into ageing exaggerated the extent to which health disabilities, such as diabetes or osteoporosis, could be attributed exclusively to age and research in gerontology exaggerated the homogeneity of samples of elderly people.
-Other research shows that even late in life, potential exists for physical, mental, and social growth and development.
+Other research shows that even late in life, the potential exists for physical, mental, and social growth and development.

 Successful ageing consists of three components: